tldr-pages/tldr/pages/common/funzip.md

 > Print the content of the first (non-directory) member in an archive without extraction.
 > More information: <https://manned.org/funzip>.

-- Print the content of the first member in a `.zip` or `.gz` archive:
+- Print the content of the first member in a `.zip` archive:

 `funzip {{path/to/archive}}`

-- Decrypt the archive and print the content:
+- Decrypt a `.gz` archive and print the content:

 `funzip -password {{password}} {{path/to/archive}}`